-7 CORPORATE GOVERNANCE
+CORPORATE GOVERNANCE

-People and communities are the reasons why we exist.
+People and communities are the primary reasons for our existence.

-PART 1
+Part 1

-A REN is in a mission to ensure the continuous provision of energy to the whole country, and as such to contribute to the development of communities and to improve the quality of life of Portuguese people.
+REN is in a mission to ensure the continuous provision of energy to the whole country, and as such to contribute to the development of communities and to improve the quality of life of Portuguese people.
 This is a task which requires a continuous and devoted effort.
 But our commitment goes beyond our mission.